Why Cybersecurity Should be Your All-Time Priority

 Is your Organization Protected from Cyber Attacks?

 Online computing systems evolve and alongside them – cyber risks are also growing.
 Unwanted redirects, malware, phishing or data security issues are just a few of the potentially negative attacks.
-They may cause loss of customers, decreased brand reputation and will inevitably impact the profits.
-Where are you in the cybersecurity spectrum from lava red to forest green?
+They may cause loss of customers, decreased brand reputation, and will inevitably impact the profits.
+Where are you in the cybersecurity spectrum from lava red to a forest green?

 1. Lava Red – no cyber protection at all (do we even need to discuss this?!)